 The sighting is extremely precise and it’s far easier to shoot smaller groups more quickly than with standard dots.
 I have always felt the plastic Glock “U” rear sight and front dot are faster for me than three-dot sights, but this is right up there with the speed of the stock Glock sight for me.

 Here is the downside.
-All those forward angles and sharp points which allow the sights to do their job of catching on stuff also make it the single most uncomfortable CCW IWB (inside the waistband) sight I have ever used.
+All those forward angles and sharp points that allow the sights to do their job of catching on stuff also make it the single most uncomfortable CCW IWB (inside the waistband) sight I have ever used.

 The rear sight can work a hole in your bare fleshy side faster than a Cuisinart.
-To carry with this sight, you will need a full-coverage holster that provides leather between your carcass and the gun — otherwise there will be pain and blood.
+To carry with this sight, you will need a full-coverage holster that provides leather between your carcass and the gun.
+Otherwise there will be pain and blood.

 During testing I actually broke out the Dremel to take off some of the points on the rear sight so I could carry the G19 on which the sights were mounted.
 I had no issues when testing this pistol with an outside the waistband holster.